 When a culture or family encourages situational approval in return for obeying, fitting in, doing tasks that are always assigned instead of choosing their own, produces children ( even generations) that feel there must be something wrong with their abilities and interest.
 This feeling of “wrongness” will push them into creating a ” false identity” that will earn them a living, inclusion, and approval, then duty will become a perpetual struggle.

 Still, our culture changes faster than we think, some parents consciously choose to empower their children and help them see how unique and valuable they are.
 When children receive parents support they grow with a sense of self-direction and see that they have a role in life.
 They discover and practice their natural abilities, and later in life, it becomes very easy for them to follow with life duties.
-They learn that they are valued and valuable as they are.
-That serving as a core self-esteem for the rest of their life.
+They are valued and valuable as they are, that serving as a core self-esteem for the rest of their life.

+In “Bhagavad Gita” an ancient work that has the answer for every doubt or confusion we face, writes; “Fire’s duty is to burn.
+It always will burn and thus do its whole duty, while man alone has the power to retard his journey by refusing to perform his properly appointed and evident Dharma.”
 We all have different natural abilities and talents.
-As kind as it is, nature designed us to be able to fulfill our duties in life and be self-directed.
 It is said that duty to a man it is like water to a fish, whereas it means that all of us have the inherent properties to do our duty in life.

 How to reach to live a self-directed life it is the main goal in yoga.
 Duty persistently followed is the highest yoga.
 In Bhagavat-Gita Krishna tells Arjuna: “Perform thy duty … and laying aside all confusions for any benefit to thyself from the action, make the event equal to thee, whether it be success or failure.
 He who understands the whole universe should not cause to relapse from his duty.”